 - An OpenAM policy agent administrative account exists and has a default user name, UrlAccessAgent. - The primary session cookie has a default name, iPlanetDirectoryPro. - Initially, only the top-level realm exists.
-Other realms and fully qualified domain name realm/DNS aliases must be configured separately. - The top-level realm includes a demo user, demo, with the default password changeit. - A default key store exists in config-dir/openam/keystore.jks with identical default store and private key passwords, changeit. - By default, OpenAM connects to directory servers as the directory root user, cn=Directory Manager. - By default, the list of goto and gotoOnFail URLs is not restricted. - On a server that includes OpenAM Console, all the endpoints defined in the Web application descriptor, WEB-INF/web.xml, are available for use. - To prevent cross-site scripting attacks, you can configure session cookies as HTTP Only by setting the property com.sun.identity.cookie.httponly=true.
+Other realms and fully qualified domain name realm/DNS aliases must be configured separately. - The top-level realm includes a demo user, demo, with the default password changeit. - Default keystores exist in the config-dir/openam/ path, with several self-signed keys and identical passwords.
+For more information about the default keystores in OpenAM and their demo key aliases, see "Managing Certificates and Keystores" in the Administration Guide. - By default, OpenAM connects to directory servers as the directory root user, cn=Directory Manager. - By default, the list of goto and gotoOnFail URLs is not restricted. - On a server that includes OpenAM Console, all the endpoints defined in the Web application descriptor, WEB-INF/web.xml, are available for use. - To prevent cross-site scripting attacks, you can configure session cookies as HTTP Only by setting the property com.sun.identity.cookie.httponly=true.
 This property prevents third-party scripts from accessing the session cookie. - You can deploy a reverse proxy within delimitarized zone (DMZ) firewalls to limit exposure of service URLs to the end user as well as block access to back end configuration and user data stores to unauthorized users.